khjoen/perf-tester/README.md

 Test #9 took 5868 microseconds.
 Test #10 took 5868 microseconds.
 ```
-It is now clear that there are situations were perf-tester or similar tool are required to time the duration of some portion of code.
+It is now clear that in this situations we needed perf-tester or similar tool to time the duration of the DHT read function portion.

-Now lets scale these to a calibrated value using the calculated DR to get the final results for the DHT22 test.
+Now lets scale relative to A2's clock using the calculated DR to get the final results for the DHT22 test.

 Result for version before proposed pull request: